Technology, Innovation Management and Entrepreneurship

 With this in mind, our TIME department fosters a multidisciplinary approach to taking ideas and actualizing them into sustainable business endeavours that generate new jobs and regional wealth.
 This area is epitomized by the dual embodiment of the entrepreneurial spirit and the disciplined exploitation of knowledge to seize opportunities for new business ventures and to leverage technology to grow existing businesses.
 The area examines multiple aspects of the management of innovation and technological change ranging from the strategic to the managerial and behavioural levels.
 Research and teaching in the area encompasses management information systems (MIS), management of innovation processes, research and development, entrepreneurship, information technologies, project management, e-commerce and process technologies, as well as social media use in organizations.

 Our TIME department offers a major in Entrepreneurship in the Bachelor of Commerce Co-op program, a major in Entrepreneurship and Innovation in the Bachelor of Management program and a course in Technology and Innovation in the Corporate Residency MBA program.
-In addition, the department supports teaching, research and outreach by running the Norman Newman Centre for Entrepreneurship and the Starting Lean Initiative and by leading our partnerships with SAP University Alliance, ASUG (Americas' SAP Users' Group), Teradata University Network, Deloitte Greenhouse and Tableau Academic programs.
+In addition, the department supports teaching, research and outreach by running the Starting Lean Initiative and by leading our partnerships with SAP University Alliance, ASUG (Americas' SAP Users' Group), Teradata University Network, Deloitte Greenhouse and Tableau Academic programs.

 SAP (Systems Applicaitons & Products in data processing) Student Recognition Award

 Dalhousie has partnered with SAP University Alliances to provide the Student Recognition Award, which acknowledges those who have spent notable time using the SAP product suite during their degree program.
 This recognition/award is issued by the Faculty and Rowe School of Business.
 To be eligible for the award, students must take three courses with significant hands-on SAP content, and they must get B (or 3.3 on 4.3) or above from all three courses.
 Currently available courses include:

 - Undergraduate: Comm 3511 Management Information Systems, Comm 4511 Business Process Integration using ERP Systems, and Comm 4512 Business Analytics and Data Visualization